mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/introduction_to_python_scripting.rst

 The scripter plugin is not necessary to use python, but it is very useful for testing and playing around with python.
 It is a python console, written in python, which can be used to write small scripts and execute them on the fly.

 To open the scripter, navigate to :menuselection:`Tools --> Scripts --> Scripter`.
-If you don't see it listed, go to :menuselection:`Settings --> Configure Krita --> Python Plugin Manager` and toggle "Scripter" in the list to enable it.
+If you don't see it listed, go to :menuselection:`Settings --> Configure Krita... --> Python Plugin Manager` and toggle "Scripter" in the list to enable it.
 If you don't see the scripter plugin, make sure you are using an up-to-date version of Krita.

 The scripter will pop up with a text editor window on top and an output window below.
 Input the following in the text area: